DevManu-de/probarlib/examples/ComplexProgressBar/README.md

 > is the text to be displayed in front of the bar.
 >
 > 4. Argument
-> is the left bar border
+> is the left progress bar border
 >
 > 5. Argument
 > is the indicator that shows the progress